Six reasons to adopt your pet…

 What if I already have other pets at home?

 If you already have a dog/s it is mandatory for a dog meet to take place here at the shelter.
-Please ensure your dog/s is up to date with their vaccinations as we will need to sight their vaccination card before going ahead.
+Please ensure your dog/s is up to date with their vaccinations.
+For the safety of the animals in our care we may need to signt proof of vaccination.

 For cat to cat meetings, it is impractical to conduct such a trial in our cattery due to space, the shelter environment and the likelihood that your cat will not express their natural behaviour in this different territory.
 However, we can provide you with suggestions and guidelines to ensure that you have the best chance of a successful integration.

-For those dog owners that would like to adopt a cat we recommend that you bring your dog in to meet one of our house cats under supervision by one of our experienced staff.
+For those dog owners that would like to adopt a cat we recommend speaking with our highly trained staff to determine suitability.

 What if I can't bring my pet home for some time after the adoption?